 MDIS is strategically allied with TCC Credit Co-Operative Limited, another not-for-profit organisation that aims to give its members access to loans at reasonable interest rates.
-MDIS students are eligible for preferential education loan rates with TCC Credit Co-operative Limited.
+MDIS students can explore education loan rates with TCC Credit Co-operative Limited.

 How qualified will my lecturers be?

 All of MDIS’ lecturers are screened by the Academic Quality and Examination Board and our university partners before being allowed to teach, and must either possess a PhD, Doctorate qualification or a Master's degree to teach a degree programme, or a Bachelor’s Degree or higher to teach a International Foundation Diploma or Diploma programme.
 Most teaching staff at MDIS also tend to have a wide base of relevant industry experience that they can draw on, thus ensuring that their lessons are both up-to-date and relevant.